 - Fresh cranberries - this is definitely a recipe where you need to use fresh cranberries.

-- Maitake mushrooms or shiitake mushrooms - you can use cremini if you can't find either of these varieties.
+- Maitake mushrooms or shiitake mushrooms – you can also use cremini if you can’t find either of these varieties.

 - Pears - you can also use apples.

-- Chicken broth - I like to use low-sodium chicken broth, but you can use this or regular.
+- Chicken broth – I like to use low-sodium chicken broth, but you can use this or regular.
+Always verify the brand of chicken broth you use is gluten free.

 If your family loves pears like mine, they might like these Paleo Pear and Cinnamon Muffins.